Choose a college

-Instructional Design Analysis focuses on using analysis of needs to determine the needs and interests of learners, learners analysis to analyze the population for whom the education program will be created, and scope and sequence for developing a logical approach for an education program to formulate appropriate and measurable program objectives.
+Instructional Design Analysis focuses on using analysis of needs to determine the needs and interests of learners, and scope and sequence for developing a logical approach for an education program to formulate appropriate and measurable program objectives.

 Issues in Instructional Design

 Issues in Instructional Design focuses on learning theories, learner analysis, scope and sequence, instructional strategies, task analysis and design theories, media and technology foundations, and adaptive technologies for special populations for creating effective, well-articulated, and efficient instruction.

 Instructional Design Production

 Instructional Design Production focuses on the application of a systematic process of instructional design, namely the